bkuhn/talks/ELC-2014/compliance.markdown

 + Make sure the suppliers' base system builds/installs from sources.
      + Consider using Yocto (automated tools to help w/ compliance)
-     + it's better engineering to have reproducible builds anyway.
+     + It's better engineering to have reproducible builds anyway.
      + Convince your bosses the build/install process isn't their value add.

 + Just put that CCS online &amp; put URL in the manual.